atomicdata-dev/atomic-data-docs/src/atomic-server.md

 Now, let's create some data.

+## Creating an Agent

+Before you can create new things on AtomicData.dev, you'll need an _Agent_.
+This is your virtual User, which can create, sign and own things.

+Simply open the [demo invite](https://atomicdata.dev/invites/1) and press accept.
+And you're done!

 ## Creating your first Atomic Data

-Let's create a _Class_!
+Now let's create a [_Class_](https://atomicdata.dev/classes/Class).
 A Class represents an abstract concept, such as a `BlogPost` (which we'll do here).
 We can do this in a couple of ways:

 - Press the `new resource` button on the left menu, and selecting Class
 - Opening [Class](https://atomicdata.dev/classes/Class) and pressing `new class`
-- Going to the [Classes Collection])(https://atomicdata.dev/classes/) and pressing the plus icon
+- Going to the [Classes Collection](https://atomicdata.dev/classes/) and pressing the plus icon

 The result is the same: we end up with a form in which we can fill in some details.

 Let's add a shortname, and then a description.